rwowensKR/fhir-specialty-rx/input/pages/roles.md

 #### Prescriber Agent

-The prescriber agent can provide responses to on behalf of the prescriber
+The prescriber agent can provide responses on behalf of the prescriber

 #### Requester Staff